Wanborough Manor: Wartime activities

 The SOE training establishment STS5 was run by Major Roger de Wesselow, a Coldstream Guards officer.
-The first intake of SOE trainees occurred in February 1941 and this continued until March 1943 when a new selection procedures were established at Winterfold House, near Cranleigh.
+The first intake of SOE trainees occurred in February 1941 and enrolment continued until March 1943 when new selection procedures were established at Winterfold House, near Cranleigh.
 Its primary use during the war was to whittle out those not suited to undercover work and begin initial training for those that progressed.

 Following initial interviews of potential agents in London, recruits were sent to Wanborough Manor for a three- or four-week period.
 During this time they were trained in the skills required to work as undercover agents including unarmed combat and the art of silent killing.
 Successful trainees were also kitted out with the necessary clothes and identity documents.
 They also received the latest information on what was happening in France and if necessary their French was improved.

 The Anglo-French author, Noreen Riols — then a teenager — who had been a student at the French School or Lycée was amongst those sent to Wanborough to provide vital training and vetting.

 For those that successfully passed the four-week training at Wanborough, further training on using arms and explosives would take place at Arisaig House in Inverness-shire.
 Agents requiring further intensive training (for example, radio operators went on to further training establishments.
 Lastly, they would receive parachute training.

-Peter Churchill recalls in his book Of Their Own Choice his three-part training at Wanborough which included firearm training, undertaking sabotage with explosives, map reading and communicating via Morse code.
+Peter Churchill recalls in his book Of Their Own Choice his three-part training at Wanborough which included firearms training, undertaking sabotage with explosives, map reading and communicating via Morse code.

-SOE's ‘F’ Section (French) drew a large number of agents from this establishment – approximately 400 British agents were sent to France of which 130 were trained at Wanborough, and of these 50 failed to return including 12 women.
+SOE's ‘F’ Section (French) drew a large number of agents from this establishment – approximately 400 British agents were sent to France of which 130 were trained at Wanborough, and of these 50 failed to return including twelve women.

-Evidence of the secret training sessions remain in the grounds of the manor: A bullet-riddled wall, as well as holes used for testing explosives.
+Evidence of the secret training sessions remains in the grounds of the M§anor: a bullet-riddled wall, as well as holes used for testing explosives.